sanoop-dev-page/sanoop-dev-page.github.io/_posts/2023-01-18-Spawning-Parallel-Threads.md

 author: sanoop
 ---

-Scenario: Join once all processes are completed
+Scenario: Join once all processes are completed, with each thread getting its own thread id.

 ```verilog